Colton Ford: Personal life and death

 Ford's parents accepted both his homosexuality and his pornography career.
 His mother died from cancer in 2013 at the age of 69.
-A strong advocate for therapy, he had been attending sessions since age 30, a practice he was exposed to as a child through his mother's lifelong engagement with therapy.
-He viewed therapy as a way to connect with his inner self, and examine past experiences.
-In addition to his entertainment career, Ford had been a personal trainer since 2002.
-He worked out three or four days a week, with each session lasting two hours.
-Up until his death in 2025, he trained clients at a local gym in Palm Springs.
-Ford supported Joe Biden in the 2020 United States presidential election, expressing that he could "feel his empathy, commitment, and concern".
-He also criticized the LGBTQ conservatism movement, and disparaged Republican nominee Donald Trump as "the quintessential example of narcissistic personality disorder".

-Ford started dating Blake Harper in 2001, a pairing Brady Jansen of AVN hailed as "arguably the biggest gay porn power couple ever."
+Beyond his entertainment career, Ford had been a personal trainer since 2002, training clients at a local gym in Palm Springs until his death in 2025.
+Ford started dating Blake Harper in 2001, a pairing Brady Jansen of AVN described as "arguably the biggest gay porn power couple ever."
 Their relationship, as Adams observed, was instrumental in elevating both men to A-list status within the industry.
 Ford stated that despite public perceptions of pornographic actors, he and Harper were "two down-to-earth, genuine guys who are just trying to figure life out".
-He dedicated "Love Has Found A Way", a ballad from his debut album, to Harper.
-However, they split in April 2007 when Ford moved to New York to pursue his entertainment career, while Harper returned to Canada to continue his nursing profession.
+However, they split in April 2007 when Ford moved to New York to pursue his entertainment career, while Harper returned to Canada.
 In August 2024, Ford dated his Aftershock: Part 2 co-star, Matthew Rush.

 On May 18, 2025, Ford was last seen before embarking on a hike on the Goat Trails in Palm Springs, California.
 The following day, May 19, Palm Springs police received a report of a missing hiker.
-Later that evening, Ford, aged 62, was found deceased on the hiking trail, having died in a hiking accident.
+Later that evening, Ford, aged 62, was found deceased on the hiking trail.
 The coroner's office ruled out foul play, but no information on the possible cause of death was made available.
 Although the coroner's office did not release the man's identity, friends and colleagues confirmed Ford's identity and paid tribute to him to multiple outlets and on social media, including LaRue, Steele, and Matthew Rettenmund.
+In September, it was announced that he died of an accidental drug overdose caused by MDMA intoxication.
+Toxicology reports also found MDA and betaphenethylamine in his system, with hypertrophic cardiomyopathy cited as a significant contributing factor.
+A celebration of his life was held on July 5 at the Palm Springs Cultural Center.